Basis-Theory/basistheory-android/README.md

 ## Example Usage

-Simply include one or more elements within your app's views:
+Simply include one or more elements within your application's views:

 ```xml
 <com.basistheory.android.view.CardNumberElement